Ayush2029/Sudoku-Game/README.md

 **Browser compatibility** is achieved via `asyncio` — the game loop uses `await asyncio.sleep(0)` each frame to yield control back to the browser, preventing tab freezes.

+**Mobile keyboard** is handled by injecting a hidden `<input inputmode="numeric">` element into the page when running under Emscripten.
+Every tap refocuses it to trigger the native numeric keyboard on Android and iOS.
+Input events are forwarded to Pygame's event queue via `KeyboardEvent`.
+This code runs only in the browser build — the desktop app is unaffected.
 ---

 ## Tech Stack